QuarkNerd/blog/ceberhardt/_posts/2015-05-15-mvvm-reactive-cocoa-3.md

     })
 {% endhighlight %}

 This requests access to the user's twitter account, following this the pipeline passes control to the `searchText.producer`, i.e. it observes its own `searchText` property.
-You'll notice that the producer isn;t used directly, instead it is first mapped, `searchText.producer |> mapError`.
-This highlights a common issue with RAC3, because signals have an error type constraint, any operation that combines signals (or signal producers) requires that their error type matches.
-The use of `mapError` above transforms any error that `searchText.producer` might produce into an `NSError`.
+You'll notice that the producer isn';'t used directly, instead it is first mapped as follows: `searchText.producer |> mapError`.
+This highlights a common issue with RAC3, because signals have an error type constraint, any operation that combines signals (or signal producers) requires that their error types matches.
+The use of `mapError` above transforms any error that `searchText.producer` might produce into an `NSError`, which is compatible with the other signals being used in this pipeline.

 Following this, the signal is filtered and throttled.
 This reduces the frequency of the signal if the `searchText` property (which is bound to the UI), changes rapidly.